gsi-ee/go4/README.txt

   correctly to your local installations!

 - "gmake all" will start the build of the Go4.
+  If both Qt3 and Qt4 installed on the machine, one can force specific version of qt by calling "make WITHQT=4" or "make WITHQT=3"

 - To compile under Win32 or Solaris, one should specify GO4_OS variable respectively.
   For instance, export GO4_OS=Solaris